Coronavirus: Role of media in causing stigma, creating scare but hiding information about own staff

 BHOPAL: Nothing can be more unfortunate than the fact that certain newspapers played a role in spreading stigma and created scare, rather than educating masses even in the times of Coronavirus pandemic.

+Let's take the example from one city.
 For days, the papers screamed about a locality--Jehangirabad in Bhopal that had reported slightly more number of cases.
 As a result, people in rest of the city, felt that people in the area were casual, careless and responsible for spreading the infection.
 The reports were lopsided, in fact, created such a powerful narrative that people started blaming the area in conversations and on social media.

 This was not reporting or journalism but unfortunately it passes off as journalism.
 Later, when infections reached the offices of these newspapers, they simply chose to suppress the information, and didn't publish any report about it, even when the figures reached dozens.
 Forget the basics about transparency, obligation in informing citizens, the double standards were visible.